Battery Monitor Diagram

 - Bogart Engineering

-Currently the Victron units are some of the easiest to install and also some of the least expensive.
-This does not necessarily make them the best or most feature rich.
+The Victron units, featured in this article, are some of the easiest to install and also some of the least expensive.
+This does not necessarily make them the best or most feature rich but they certainly are a good dollar value.

-I personally believe the majority of boaters would be better off with a Balmar Smart Gauge Battery Monitoring Unit, rather than trying to keep a traditional Ah counter accurate.
-The Smart Gage requires no programming, beyond selecting battery type, and tracks the battery as it ages.
-It displays only voltage and SOC and is plain Jane simple but reports less information.
+I personally believe the majority of boat owners would be better served, & less confused, with a Balmar Smartgauge or the new Balmar SG200 (shunt based) monitors rather than trying to keep a traditional Ah counter accurate.
+The Smartgage & SG200 require no difficult programming, beyond selecting battery type, and they can both track the battery as it ages automatically with no owner intervention.
+The original Smartgauge displays only voltage and SOC and is plain Jane simple.
+The new Balmar SG200 reports SOC and SOH (state of health), amperage, voltage etc..
+The fact that the new SG200 can track SOH is a complete game changer and it is accurate on LiFePO4 as well.

-The Victron is a significantly better deal than the Xantrex so if you want an Ah counter, the Victron’s make a good value buy…..
+The Victron monitors are a significantly better deal than a Xantrex, & most others, so if you want a traditional Ah counter, the Victron’s make a great value buy.

 From left to right I have three generations of battery monitor represented.
 The original Link 10 was manufactured by Cruising Equipment Company and they really started a good thing.
 Despite many of the “LINK” products tending to be a little buggy they were generally well regarded and loved by boaters.